mrmaxguns/mrmaxguns/README.md

 Coding-related:

 - Python
-  - Procedural and Object-oriented programming
-  - Backend development: Django, Flask
-  - Python package management
-  - Extensive knowledge of the standard library
 - JavaScript
-  - NodeJS and browser-based
-  - Frontend development with vanilla and a little bit of Vue
 - HTML/CSS
-  - Also have knowledge of the Bootstrap framework
 - Writing documentation (Mkdocs, Sphinx)
-- Linux-kernel-based operating systems, Bash, Zsh
+- GNU/Linux operating systems, Bash, Zsh
 - Minimal experience with Godot
 - Am a member of the @TheAlgorithms organization and have contributed to the website and Python repo
 - The LaTeX typesetting system